A finitely-generated amenable group with very poor compression into Lebesgue spaces: Abstract

 \section{Abstract}

-We construct an example of a finitely-generated amenable group that does not admit any coarse $1$-Lipschitz embedding with positive compression exponent into $L_p$ for any $1 \leq p < \infty$, answering positively a question of Arzhantseva, Guba and Sapir.
+We give a construction of finitely-generated amenable groups that do not admit any coarse $1$-Lipschitz embedding with positive compression exponent into $L_p$ for any $1 \leq p < \infty$, including some that are four-step solvable, answering positively a question of Arzhantseva, Guba and Sapir.

 \parskip 0pt

 \parskip 7pt